||All England Reporter

 ||Caroline Harry-Thomas for the Official Solicitor.

-Medical Treatment - Withdrawal of treatment - Insensate patient - Patient in vegetative state - Hospital trust seeking declaration to discontinue life sustaining treatment - Whether in patient's best interests not to prolong life - Whether lawful to withdraw life sustaining measures.
+Medical Treatment - Withdrawal of treatment - Insensate patients - Patient in permanent vegetative state - Hospital trusts seeking declaration to discontinue artificial nutrition and hydration - Whether in patients' best interests not to prolong life - Whether lawful to withdraw life sustaining measures.

 - The All England Law Reports comprises judgments with headnotes and catchwords indicating the area of law and key issues of the case prepared by legally qualified editorsFind AllER Reports